Respect at Work: Harassment and Bullying Policy and Procedures for Staff

 7.2.4 If these steps fail to resolve the matter, you may request an informal investigation to be carried out by your Head of Department or line manager who may take advice from a representative from the HR department.

-7.2.6 In the event that the complaint is against a student, you should write to the Deputy Academic Registrar providing as much information as possible of the events complained of, and a clear indication of the outcome you seek.
-The Deputy Academic Registrar will acknowledge receipt of the complaint and will determine how the matter might be taken forward.
+7.2.6 In the event that the complaint is against a student, you should write to the Director of Student Support and Wellbeing providing as much information as possible of the events complained of, and a clear indication of the outcome you seek.
+The Director of Student Support and Wellbeing will acknowledge receipt of the complaint and will determine how the matter might be taken forward.

 7.2.7 There is no right to representation at informal meetings, but the member of staff may be accompanied by a work colleague, University harassment contact or trade union representative if he/she wishes.